eduloginc/game-lease/README.md

 You earned 2 loyalty points
 ```

-The guy that developed this feature left the company.
-And your boss told you to implement a new feature: he wants
+The developer who originally built this feature is no longer with the company.
+Your manager has now asked for a new feature to be implemented:
-the application to be able to display the lease statement in HTML:
+In addition to the existing functionality, the application should now also be able to display the lease statement in HTML format.

 ```
 <h1>Games leased by <em>Martin</em></h1>